fluid-queue/fluid-queue/README.md

 `enable_absolute_position` is the toggle for whether or not absolute position (offline position) is displayed along relative position (online position).
 The default value is false.

+`custom_codes_enabled` is the toggle for whether or not custom codes are allowed to be added to the queue.
+When enabled, users are able to add an alias to the queue as opposed to the real ID.
+An example of this is `!add Kamek`.
+Before usage, the broadcaster must add custom codes to be used.
+This is detailed in the commands section.

+`romhacks_enabled` is a toggle for whether or not romhacks are allowed to be added to the queue.
+When enabled, users may type `!add ROMhack` to add a ROMhack to the queue.
+This does not send the patch, but rather gives the user a convienent way to enter the queue without a real level code.
+It is required for `custom_codes_enabled` to be toggled on to use this feature, and the ROMhack code is added/removed automatically from the custom codes list depending on this toggle.

 `max_size` is the maximum amount of levels allowed in the queue at once.
 The default value is 100.

 `level_timeout` is the amount of time in minutes a level can be played before the bot will inform you that time is up.
 The default value is 9999.